You’ve heard the term before but what the heck is normalization and how does one actually achieve normalization in a Montessori classroom setting?

 - Be kind, yet firm.
 This point is a general one but should particularly be used during the first two months of the school year.
 You’re a teacher, not a friend.

-- If you witness imminent physical danger to materials or to a child, stop it immediately but intervening without hesitation.
+- If you witness imminent physical danger to materials or to a child, stop it immediately but intervene without hesitation.